Education Loan for Study Abroad: Collateral v/s non-collateral loans

 In turn, it takes less time to process unsecured loans because the paperwork is minimal.
 If you’re looking for a loan without documentation, an unsecured loan is the closest you can get!
 But unfortunately, unsecured loans don’t give you longer moratorium periods to pay back.

 Neither collateral-based nor collateral-free loans are good or bad.
 They are just different.
-And picking one option over the other requires research and in most cases, expert advice.
+With an education loan for study abroad without collateral, you don’t pledge any assets, and that’s a relief for many.
+In any case, choosing between collateral and non collateral loan for study abroad demands research and in most cases, expert advice.
 Acting on this need, at GradRight, we’ve created an online platform for students to connect with multiple lenders in one go!
 You just create your profile on gradright.com and ask all lenders to communicate their offers online.
 Try it now instead of inquiring with 36 banks.